jeffr058/ls_py101/lesson_02/assignment_24/question_04.md

 ```

 ## My solution
-The code will print 'Hello World'.
+The code will print Hello World.

 When invoked by outer(), inner() accesses and prints outer_var along with locally initialized inner_var.
 When outer() is invoked, print() prints its arguments as a string.